microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

 ### Dependencies

-The sample code requires following Fluid packages as dependencies:
+The sample code requires the following Fluid packages as dependencies:

 -   `@fluidframework/container-loader` contains the actual loader itself.
 -   `@fluidframework/core-interfaces` is a set of TypeScript interface definitions that provide bindings between the loader and the container loaded by the loader.